pollyjuice74/Error-Bit-Decoding/Journal.md

 3/7/2024 - Reading on PyTorch Geomatric and CS224W

-3/8/2024 - Reading on Spotify GNN recomender
+3/8/2024 - Reading on Spotify GNN recomender, PyG and a little NetworkX

 ---